kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 }
 ```

-The underlying is explained in the code snippet - but you can notice that our
+The rationale behind this structure is detailed in the code snippet above - but
-stored variables reflect the fields the ByteArray type.
-Once our bytecode is
+you can notice that our stored variables reflect the fields the ByteArray type.
-written in storage, we can simply load it by doing so:
+Once our bytecode is written in storage, we can simply load it by doing so:

 ```rust
  let bytecode = ByteArray {